Rich, creamy, and decadent… what's not to love?

 That’s what we’re doing with this Chocolate Elderberry Swirled Fudge.
 Quick, easy, and downright delicious.

-- Organic full fat sweetened condensed milk (divided evenly)
+- 14 oz can organic full fat sweetened condensed milk (divided evenly)

 - Line an 8-inch-square baking pan with parchment paper and hang excess over the sides.
 The extra paper will act as handles and allow you to easily remove the entire block of fudge once it has set.